scopely/shudder/README.md

 `~/.boto` config or environment variables for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-*This project has to be ran on an ec2 instance because it looks up the instance id in the instance metadata.
+*This project has to be run on an ec2 instance because it looks up the instance id in the instance metadata.
 It'll break anywhere but on ec2.*

 ## Permissions